infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 ## [Nonlinear Expressions](@id nlp_guide)
-General nonlinear expressions as generated via `JuMP.@NLexpression`, `JuMP.@NLobjective`, and/or `JuMP.@NLconstraint` macros in `JuMP` are not extendible for extension packages like `InfiniteOpt`.
+General nonlinear expressions as generated via `JuMP.@NLexpression`, `JuMP.@NLobjective`, and/or `JuMP.@NLconstraint` macros in `JuMP` are not extendable for extension packages like `InfiniteOpt`.
 A fundamental overhaul is planned to resolve this problem (check the status on [GitHub](https://github.com/jump-dev/MathOptInterface.jl/issues/846)), but this will likely require 1-3 years to resolve.

-Thus in the interim, we circumvent this problem in `InfiniteOpt` by implementing our own general nonlinear expression API.
+Thus, in the interim, we circumvent this problem in `InfiniteOpt` by implementing our own general nonlinear expression API.
 However, we will see that our interface treats nonlinear expressions as 1st class citizens and thus is generally more convenient then using `JuMP`'s current legacy nonlinear modeling interface.